 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
+Staff will be offered support, such as counselling, during the investigation.

-If the school ceases to use the services of a member of staff (or a governor or volunteer) because they are unsuitable to work with children, a compromise agreement will not be used and there will be a prompt and detailed report to the DBS.
+If the school ceases to use the services of a member of staff (or a Governor or volunteer) because they are unsuitable to work with children, a settlement- agreement will not be used and there will be a prompt and detailed report to the DBS and TRA.
 It is a criminal offence not to report an incident when the criteria have been met.
 Any such incidents will be followed by a review of the safeguarding procedures within the school with a report being presented to the Governing Body without delay.